ESMValGroup/ESMValTool/doc/sphinx/source/getting_started/install.rst

     conda env create --name esmvaltool --file environment.yml

+This installs ESMValCore as a dependency.
+Developers might want to install ESMValCore from source as well.
 The environment is called ``esmvaltool`` by default, but it is possible to use the option ``--name ENVIRONMENT_NAME`` to define a custom name.
 You can activate the environment using the command: